Seasawher/mathlib4-help/src/attributes.md

 # specialize
  mark definition to always be specialized

-# stacks
+# stacksTag
- Apply a Stacks project tag to a theorem.
+ Apply a Stacks or Kerodon project tag to a theorem.

 # stx_parser
  parser